-The Bank Facility consists of a \$150,000 senior secured revolving bank credit facility due July 19, 2016 provided by a syndicate of six banks.
-The Bank Facility bears interest at rates that are based on the Company's ratio of senior debt to earnings before interest, taxes and amortization and ranges from 175 to 275 basis points above bankers' acceptance or LIBOR rates.
+In July 2016, the Company renewed and amended its revolving Bank Facility.
+The new Facility is for a four-year term and comprises a \$50 million Canadian dollar and a \$100 million U.S. dollar senior secured revolving bank credit facility provided by a syndicate of seven banks.
+The Bank Facility bears interest at rates that are based on the Company's ratio of senior debt to earnings before interest, taxes, depreciation and amortization and ranges from 150 to 275 basis points above bankers' acceptance or LIBOR rates.
+The Company has granted a general security agreement in favour of the senior secured lenders and has granted specific collateral mortgages covering its wholly owned vessels.
+The Company's real estate assets and vessels that are not wholly owned are not directly encumbered under the new agreements.